Microbiology/sam_equal_top_hit_filter/README.md

 - `r001`=`ref5`   This is an alignment in which one of the paired reads is lower quality than the primary alignment.
 - `r002`=`ref`   This is a primary alignment for the second read pair.
 This is not a "multi-mapper".

-To run a test: `julia TopBestHits.jl -i test1.sam -o testout.txt`
+To run a test: `julia TopBestHits.jl --input test1.sam --output testout.txt --samout testout.sam --verbose`

 ## Expected Output